nicklotz/kubeconcepts/public/01-kubernetes-intro.md

 > **Imperative**: "Do this, then this, then that, in order."

 > **Declarative**: "Here is the end result I want.
 Kubernetes, make it happen"

+- A Kubernetes **manifest** is a declarative YAML (or JSON) file.
+It defines the `desired` state of Kubernetes resources like Pods, Deployments, Services, etc
+- Kubernetes manages app state by continuously reconciling the desired state (defined in the manifest) with the actual state of the system using controllers and the control loop
+- Kubernetes self-heals, scales, and updates applications automatically to ensure that the system remains in the desired state

 1. Create a directory to hold your NGINX deployment configuration.
 ```